perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### Version 1.11 (In development hell)

 - New Features:
-    - Progressive web app support *(WebApk for the moment.)*
+    - Progressive web app support *(WebApk only)*
-    - More Home Screen customization.
+    - Upcoming calendar event in top panel
-        - Change suggestion item amount.
+        - Access in `Settings` -> `Feature Settings` -> `Calendar Event`
-        - Hide all app suggestions.
+    - UI animation customization
-    - Customize UI animations.
+        - Access it in `Settings` -> `Customizations` -> `Animations`
-        - Access it in `Setting` -> `Customizations` -> `Animations`.
+        - Available animations: `Classic Z Launcher`, `Crossfade` & `No animation`
-        - Available animations:
+    - More customization options
-            - Classic Z Launcher
+        - Home screen suggestion amount
-            - Original crossfade
+        - Hide all suggestions
-            - No animation
+        - Top panel content display order
-    - Drag up to open app list gesture.
+    - New gesture: Drag up to open app list

 - Changes:
-    - Improve scribble behavior.
+    - Improve scribble behavior
-        - Now it mimics the original Z Launcher, should be more responsive than before.
+        - It now mimics the original Z Launcher's behavior, should be more responsive than before.
-        - Scribble gestures(backspace & space) now have to be completed in 230ms to be recognized.
+        - Scribble gestures (backspace & space) now have a 230ms timeout.
     - Unified & updated all dialog styling.
     - Background improvements.